LAUREN ROSE

 SARAH COLLINS-SIMMONS

-Sarah lives in Blue Grass, Virginia, with her husband, Joshua—the county’s building and zoning official, their son Everett and a farm menagerie, including dogs and goats.
+Sarah lives in Blue Grass, Virginia, with her husband, Joshua—the county’s building and zoning official, their son Everett and Elleber and a farm menagerie, including dogs and goats.
 Together, the family enjoys renovating houses and spending time outside gardening, hiking, and camping.
 Sarah also makes pottery, jewelry, and baskets.

 SHANNON DONNELLY